 Shrink tape is extremely easy to use and requires limited materials.
 To get a successful heat shrink, choose a shrink tape with a diameter slightly larger than the items you’ll be using it with, apply even heat with a heat gun until the diameter shrinks around the items you are joining.

-One of our favourite uses for heat shrink tape is cable management.
+One of our favorite uses for heat shrink tape is cable management.
 Check out this great article on how you can use heat shrink tape to bundle multiple wires together, organize and help identify them with different colours.

 Without a doubt, heat shrink tape is a valuable tool in arming yourself against wiring related dangers like fire, spark and electrocution.
 It provides an added layer of protection, protecting your wires, tools and personal items from everyday abrasions, exposure to water, wind or even harsh UV rays.